Kong/docs.konghq.com/app/contributing/markdown-rules.md

 ## Headers

 Headers should not contain any code.
 Use plain text instead.

-Use title case for all headers, per [Content best practices](/contributing/style-guide/#content-best-practices).
+Use sentence case for all headers, per [Content best practices](/contributing/style-guide/#content-best-practices).

 ## Links

 ### Content in markdown files

-* **Use relative links:** In markdown (`.md`) files, use links relative to the root domain (`docs.konghq.com`).
+- **Use relative links:** In markdown (`.md`) files, use links relative to the root domain (`docs.konghq.com`).

-    For example, if the final link for a page will be `docs.konghq.com/konnect/servicehub`, you would write `/konnect/servicehub`.
+   For example, if the final link for a page will be `https://docs.konghq.com/contributing`,
+    you would write `/contributing`.

-* **Use version variables when possible:** For versioned doc sets such as Kong Gateway and Kong Mesh, use the page version variable.
+- **Use version variables when possible:** For versioned doc sets such as
+{{site.base_gateway}} and Kong Mesh, use the page version variable.

     For example: {% raw %}`/enterprise/{{page.kong_version}}/file`{% endraw %}

-* **Use `latest` in unversioned docs:** If you're linking to a versioned topic from an unversioned topic, use `/latest/` instead of a version name or variable.
+- **Use `latest` in docs without versions:** If you're linking to a versioned topic from an topic without versions, use `/latest/` instead of a version name or variable.

 ### Add new entries to the ToC